Wilderness First Responder Re-Certification

 General Course Information

-Every January the Office of Experiential Education hosts a Wilderness First Responder Re-Certification (WFRR) class through the Wilderness Medical Institute.
-This WFRR class is an 24-hour, 3-day intensive course in wilderness medical response.
+Every January the Office of Experiential Education hosts a Wilderness First Responder Re-Certification (WFRR) class.
+This year we are partnering with SOLO for the Wilderness First Aid training.
+This WFRR class is an 2-day intensive course in wilderness medical response.
 If your wilderness medicine protocols on the tip of your tongue or in the bottom of your pack?
-This 3-day scenario-based course is designed as review and practice of evacuation and decision making guidelines.
+This 2-day scenario-based course is designed as review and practice of evacuation and decision making guidelines.
 It also provides current updates in the wilderness medicine field.
-There will be a written examination at the beginning of this course.
+To be re-certified you must pass a written exam (70%).
+CPR is not included in this course, please recertify your CPR/AED before attending.

 - The course is offered on the Homewood Campus of the Johns Hopkins University in Baltimore, MD.

-- Check in is at 7:45 AM on the first day of the course.
+- Check-in is at 8:45 AM on the first day of the course.

 - Please bring outdoor clothing appropriate for laying on the potentially wet, muddy or snowy, cold ground playing the role of both rescuer and patient.

 - Frequently stage blood (moulage) and make-up will be used to emphasize the reality of a scenario.
-Please bring clothing that can get mess
+Please bring clothing that can get messy.

-Participants are required to pass both a written and practical examination to obtain WFRR .
+Participants are required to pass both a written and practical examination to obtain WFRR.
 Successful course completion earns you a WMI Adult & Child CPR certification and a WMI Wilderness First Responder certification.
 EMTs will earn a Wilderness EMT certification.
-All certifications are current for two years.
+All certifications are current for 3 years.

 If a student cancels or withdraws from a course:

-- Greater than or equal to thirty-days prior to the course start date , sponsors (WMI and Experiential Education) will retain $85
+- Greater than or equal to thirty-days prior to the course start date, sponsors (WMI and Experiential Education) will retain $150

 - Within thirty days of the course start date and once the course has begun, tuition is non-refundable and non-transferable.